bhauman/bhauman.github.com/_posts/2015-06-09-straightforward-live-functional-javascript-building-the-yome-widget.md

 In our code, complexity normally takes the form of Object instances that maintain a mutable local state.
-I conjecture that Ruby, Java and general prevalence of OOP has lead many developers to code in and *object first* manner.
+I conjecture that Ruby, Java and the general prevalence of OOP has led many developers to code in an *object first* manner.
 When faced with a blank file and a problem, the modern developer seems to gravitate towards creating Objects.